-The faculty in the Department of Communication serve as academic advisors for Communication majors and minors.
+The faculty in the Department of Communication & Digital Media serve as academic advisors for majors and minors in the subject area.
 While students are welcome to speak with their advisor at any time, they are required to meet with their advisor during Academic Advising Week in October and March in order to plan for the following semester.
 The following is a helpful checklist when preparing for this advising meeting.

 Sign up for a meeting time with your academic advisor